 Big Ten Single-Season Passing Touchdowns

-The same game Haskins passed Painter's single-season passing yards record, he passed another Purdue quarterback's single-season passing touchdowns record, topping Drew Brees' previous mark of 39.
+In the same game Haskins passed Painter's single-season passing yards record, he passed another Purdue quarterback's single-season passing touchdowns record, topping Drew Brees' previous mark of 39.

 Haskins finished the season with 50 passing touchdowns, becoming just the fifth FBS quarterback with 50 touchdown passes in a single season.
-Obviously, this also shatters the previous Ohio State record, which set by J.T.
+Obviously, this also shatters the previous Ohio State record, which was set by J.T.
 Barrett in 2017 with 35.

 Ohio State Single-Season Completion Percentage